Axel Gyldenstierne: Service in Norway

 Gyldenstierne also organized the Norwegian tribute to Christian IV in June 1591.
 He also played a personal role in encouraging Peder Claussøn Friis, a historian, linguist and scientist, to translate the Norse sagas which tell of the lives of Scandinavian kings from old Norse to Danish-Norwegian.
 The translations came into the possession of Ole Worm, who first printed them in 1633.

 Retirement

 Gyldenstierne left on his own initiative in 1601, and received two fiefs in Blekinge.
 He participated in a trip to Russia, 1602–03, as an escort for the Danish king's brother, Prince Hans, who was to marry Tsar Boris Godunov's daughter Ksenia (Xenia), but fell ill and died before the marriage could take place.
-Gyldenstierne died during the journey back home.
+He died during the journey back home.